eff-society/RN-Deck-Component/README.md

-# RN-Deck-Component
+# SwipeDeck
-## A swipeable, tinder-like animated deck component for React Native.
+## A swipeable, tinder-like, animated deck component for React Native.